AYJACKSON-ICS4U/shared-drawing-canvas-websockets-and-p5-js-2cci-gang/README.md

 #### A message from the members of this group (Tim, Carter, Cooper, and Anees): Welcome to our log.
-We have summaries of our work periods in the _Logs_ Folder, and many other thing to explore.
+We have summaries of our work periods in the _Logs_ File, and any code used in the _Code_ Folder.
 Enjoy!

 # SharedDrawingCanvas
 Web Sockets and p5.js Tutorial